Citizen Science Program Faculty for 2024-25

 (Teaching Fall 2024 and Spring 2025) Georgia is a proud Bardian ('15) who is in perpetual awe of how microbes decide to influence and react to dynamic environments and each other.

-After graduating from Bard (’15) with a joint major in Biology and Computer Science she found a harmony of the two disciplines in her PhD work at Dartmouth College using machine learning approaches to analyze gene expression in in opportunistic pathogens.
-As a postdoc in the lab of Dr. Julia Oh at the Jackson Laboratory for Genomic Medicine she is now studying the skin microbiome and the pathobiont Staphylococcus epidermidis, identifying patterns in large compendia of data and testing molecular mechanisms in the laboratory.
-Much of her work relies on public, previously published datasets and she is passionate about data availability and open-source design.
-She believes there are no limits on the number of times a dataset should be interrogated or the number of minds by whom it should be re-analyzed.
-This is Georgia's third time teaching Citizen Science.
-Georgia teaches in the Environmental Water Lab Strand.
+After graduating from Bard College with a joint major in Biology and Computer Science (’15) she did her PhD work at Dartmouth College using machine learning approaches to analyze gene expression in in opportunistic pathogens.
+As a postdoc in the lab of Dr. Julia Oh at Duke University she is now studying the skin microbiome and the pathobiont Staphylococcus epidermidis, identifying patterns in large compendia of data and mining for functions of uncharacterized genes.

 -